-As the case with the previous three regions, the coffee Turrialba provides has a slight acidic yet soft quality to it, but the region’s primary purpose was originally outlined with the introduction of Atlantic railroad in 1890s.
+As the case with the previous three regions, the coffee Turrialba provides has a slightly acidic yet soft quality to it, but the region’s primary purpose was originally outlined with the introduction of the Atlantic railroad in 1890s.

 Another region that specializes in a variety of high-quality flavors that range from vanilla to citrus, in large part due to its welcoming but ever-changing climate, as well as different altitudes.

 The second region is located near the Costa-Rican capital, but is much smaller, and is often seen as an extension of the original Central Valley.

 As the rest of the country’s coffee regions, it is blessed with excellent climactic conditions and soil that is enriched by nearby volcanoes and mountains.